Gypsy horse: Names

-Founded subsequently in 1998, 2002, and 2003, respectively, the Irish Cob Society, the Gypsy Cob and Drum Horse Association, and the Gypsy Cob Society of America referred to the breed as "Cob", the name used by its Romani breeders.
+Founded subsequently in 1998 and 2003, respectively, the Irish Cob Society and the Gypsy Cob Society of America referred to the breed as "Cob", the name used by its Romani breeders.
 The Gypsy Horse Association, incorporated in 2008, employed the name "Gypsy Horse" and states on its website that the organisation recognizes all breed names currently in use.
 Also in 2008, the GCSA renamed itself the Gypsy Horse Registry of America.

 Breed associations in Belgium, Sweden, and the Netherlands are listed in the Universal equine life number database under the breed names "Tinker Horse" and "Tinker Pony."